-Professional pesticide products can only be purchased and applied by individuals who hold a recognised qualification in pesticide application.
+Professional pesticide products can only be stored, purchased and applied by individuals who hold a recognised qualification in pesticide application.

 Continuing changes in the pesticide regulations, have led to the withdrawal of many garden pesticides.
 Some have been withdrawn for safety or environmental reasons but many more for commercial reasons.